paulfersi/robbie-the-robot-arm/README.md

 ## V1

 The v1 is made using an **Arduino Mega** and 6 buttons to control the robot in any direction.
-I wanted to put something else other than I gripper but I ended up putting nothing so all it can do is punch people I guess.
+I wanted to put something else other than the gripper but I ended up putting nothing so all it can do is punch people I guess.

 ## V2